Biocrust ecology & remote sensing

 Technology offers new & effective methods.

-Low-cost, sub-centimeter drone imagery can successfully be used to detect and classify different types of biocrust communities.
+Low-cost, high resolution drone imagery can successfully be used to detect and classify different types of biocrust communities and improve inclusion of biocrusts in models of dryland ecosystem processes.

 Featured publications